guillaumecherel/TutorialEAForModelling/README-en.md

 The modeling problem we are trying to address
 ---------------------------------------------

-We are in the context of writing a model to explain and observed phenomenon.
-For example, we would like to explain the formation of ant lines between the nest and a food source.
-We propose the following explanation:
+We are in the context of writing a model to explain an observed phenomenon.
+For example, we would like to explain the formation of paths by ants between their nest and a food source.
+We propose the following mechanism:

-- in general, ants move randomly,
+- in general, ants move randomly
-- when they find food, they pick some up and go back to the nest,
+- when ants find food, they pick some up and go back to the nest
-- on their way back, they drop pheromones,
+- on their way back, they drop pheromones
-- when ants detect pheromones around them, they move toward it,
+- when an ant detect pheromones around it, it move toward the pheromones
-- pheromones evaporate at a given rate (parameter),
+- pheromones evaporate at a given rate (a parameter of the model)
-- when pheromones are droped by an ant, they diffuse with a certain diffusion rate (parameter).
+- when pheromones are dropped by an ant, they diffuse with a certain diffusion rate (a parameter of the model).

-Once this explanation is proposed, the difficulty is to test it and give it some scientific value.
+Once this mechanism is proposed, the challenge is to test it and assess its explanatory or scientific value.
 These rules can be implemented algorithmically, which yields a model that can be simulated.
 We will use a version of the NetLogo model *ants* modified to include additional output variables.
 It is available in the file [ants.nlogo](ants.nlogo).

 ![](img/ants_screenshot.png)